shanemarvinmay/interview-prep/questions/design/uber_example/notes.md

 * BAD: just setting up services/db as is with first design will cause a lot of congestion as things get busy
     * Any one of the requirements being executed would need to hit many of the components before being completed.
     * Answer: "Event bus" Kafka handles events.
 Takes in needed info from sources.
 Stores information needed by any service for any CRUD operation.
+* Horizontal Scaling: Using more machines and duplicates
+* Vertical Scaling: Using more resources on one machine?

 ## Technologies and Terms to Look up:
 kafka ("event bus")